EESSI/software-layer/init/README.md

 The `Magic_Castle` subdirectory is home to the bash initialisation that we use for [Magic Castle](https://github.com/ComputeCanada/magic_castle).

-It also contains a wrapper a hardware optimised EESSI Python 3 installation that is used by Magic Castle to properly configure JupyterHub.
+It also contains a wrapper for a hardware optimised EESSI Python 3 installation that is used by Magic Castle to properly configure JupyterHub.